gnaven/Handshake_Analytics/README.md

 Student_Dataset.ipynb -> contains code that joins and cleans all data, adn outputs a mega dataset with all the relevant variables

+/data: contains

-/data: contains four csv files and a mega dataset that contains contains the final data to be used.
+          four csv files and
+          mega dataset that contains contains the final data to be used.

 The primary key of this data is student username, hence the data is on a student level

+/script: contains
-/script: contains ml.py which runs the machine learning models for predicting student engagement

-         Stats_Test.ipnyb contains exploratory analysis and statistical tests of the features
+         ml.py which runs the machine learning models for predicting student engagement Stats_Test.ipnyb contains exploratory analysis and statistical tests of the features